 The Brothers Karamazov – Fyodor Dostoyevsky

 Hemingway didn’t want to make it easy for us!
 Dostoyevsky’s Crime and Punishment is hard enough to wade through, but Papa took it one step further and recommended The Brothers Karamazov, an even more complicated and controversial novel.
 The story kicks off with the murder of cruel and corrupt landowner Fyodor Karamazov, and follows the fallout in the lives of his three sons (well, four, if you count the illegitimate son posing as a manservant).
 It’s a detective story, in a way, but it’s no Sherlock Holmes – you’ll need your thinking cap on for this early post-modernist tome.

 Wuthering Heights – Emily Brontë

 The American – Henry James

 Hemingway was the archetypal American “ex-pat” (because we only call brown people “immigrants”).
 He spent a decent chunk of his life in France and Spain, shooting and fishing and running with bulls.
 So it’s no surprise that he was really into The American, a story of a wealthy American man trying to marry into the French aristocracy.
 James dissects the cultural differences between Americans and Europeans in a melodramatic, but ultimately kind of comedic, way.
-James is one of the only authors to appear twice on The List – my reviews of The Turn of the Screw and The Golden Bowl are coming soon!
+James is one of the only authors to appear twice on The List – check out my reviews of The Turn of the Screw and The Golden Bowl!

 The Adventures of Huckleberry Finn – Mark Twain